-The rickshaw ride took us through some more back streets where it was clear renovations were being made so that the area could apply for world heritage listing.
+The rickshaw ride took us through some more back streets where it was clear renovations were being made so that the area could apply for a world heritage listing.
 Seeing inside some of the houses shows that they may look dumpy outside but that’s not the case inside.

 Shortly after we arrive, the cricket man, apparently someone quite famous in Beijing arrives and tells us all about crickets and then grasshoppers, then about cricket racing.
-He is animated and clearly enjoys entertaining us westerners.
+He is animated and clearly enjoys entertaining us, westerners.